DON’T WORRY ABOUT GRUMPY TODDLERS!

 I’m glad to report the family loved the photos and bought the entire gallery.
 So if your toddler doesn’t feel the love at the start of the shoot, then please don’t worry!
 There’s plenty of time to win them over and capture a galley of images you’ll cherish as they grow!

 WHAT IS THE BEST AGE TO HOLD A NEWBORN PHOTO SHOOT?

 Most photographers say the first two weeks are the best time to hold a newborn photo shoot.
 Do I agree?
 Well it depend’s what you want the photos to capture?

 Babies tend to sleep a lot in the first two weeks and it’s certainly a great time to capture their tiny features.

 This little lady was 6 weeks old and very inquisitive about the camera.

-But if you want them with their eyes open and a big smile, then it’s best to wait until about eight weeks.
+But if you want them with their eyes open and a big smile, then it’s best to wait until three of four months.
 So not quite a newborn anymore, but still a small baby.

 Why not give me a call and we’ll decide the best time to photograph your little one!